-The student must be able to demonstrate that they are able to have a 5-minute, sustained conversation in the local language (therefore, the student is speaking and listening to the evaluator and conversing with them for 5 minutes).
-During these 5 minutes, the student must be able to engage in a conversation with their evaluator about the weather, what activities they did that day, what they hope to do tomorrow, ask the evaluator about their family and work, and have a very brief discussion (a few sentences) about the ministry the student is involved with (i.e. the student can say that they helped with the youth program on Friday night or the student can say that they went to Red Light District and met 5 women).
-The evaluator will also give the student 15 basic sentences in the local language and ask the student to translate their meaning into English (orally) in order to demonstrate that they have acquired some comprehension of the local language.
+The student must be able to demonstrate that they are able to have a 1-minute, sustained conversation in Farsi (therefore, the student is speaking and listening to the evaluator and conversing with them for 1 minute).
+During this 1 minute, the student must be able to engage in a conversation with their evaluator about what they like and dislike, the weather, what activities they did that day, what they hope to do tomorrow, and what they are enjoying about Persian culture so far.
+The evaluator will also give the student 5 basic sentences in Farsi and ask the student to translate their meaning into English (orally) in order to demonstrate that they have acquired some comprehension of the local language.